DiegoSalazar/action_cable_subscription_adapter/README.md

 Implements a configuration option that allows you to inject a custom configurable Redis client For ActionCable to use in its SubscriptionAdapter.
 This is useful if you use something like Redis::Namespace Which needs to be configured with a Redis URL and Namespace name usually coming from ENV vars.
-Rail's `cable.yml` is insufficient for this because it doesn't allow configuration of the Redis client.
+Rail's `cable.yml` is insufficient for this because it only allows URL configuration of the Redis client.
+You can also use this gem to using distributed Redis with Makara.

 ## Installation